-Although I use almost dozen of these tools, I won’t make any specific recommendations, because the intention of this list is that you investigate and find your best set of tools from these bunch of winners.
+Although I use around a dozen of these tools, I won’t make any specific recommendations, because the intention of this list is to allow you to easily investigate and find your best set of tools from these bunch of winners.
 I will say however, that some, such as SolarWinds, Munin, MRTG, Cacti, Nagios, etc., I’ve used at some point over the past decade.
-Chances are, if you are reading this, you’re probably already familiar with some of these.Whether you manage web servers, develop web applications, SaaS products or even mobile apps this list should be of interest to you.Click To Tweet
+Chances are, if you are reading this, you’re probably already familiar with these anyway…. nostalgia.Whether you manage web servers, develop web applications, SaaS products or even mobile apps this list should be of interest to you.Click To Tweet

-Again, my hope here is that this list serves to be both a useful and time saving page which we can all fall back on.
+Again, my hope here is that this list proves to be a useful and time saving resource which we can all fall back on.
 Listed in alphabetical order…

 1. AdRem NetCrunch – Network Monitoring System